-As a financial services marketer, producing compelling copywriting for advertising and marketing campaigns must be a priority.
-But, how do you present effective, persuasive copywriting in your presentations?
+Producing compelling copywriting for advertising and marketing campaigns must be a priority.
+But how do you present effective, persuasive copywriting in your presentations?
 As an AWAI-trained direct response copywriter, I have found two sources that give you valuable information on producing compelling copywriting for advertising and marketing.

 My second source is The Copywriter’s Handbook, a book written by copywriting expert Bob Bly.
 The Copywriter’s Handbook is a guide for anyone who writes or approves copy – from freelancers to creative directors.
 This book offers a variety of techniques that can help financial services marketers produce effective offline and online campaigns – from print advertising to email marketing.

 3 Marketing and Advertising Copywriting Tips for Financial services marketers

 Based on the resources I presented, as well as my experience as a direct response copywriter, I have produced three tips financial services marketers can take to create effective copywriting for advertising and marketing:

 You are advertising to your target audience.
 Therefore, to get your audience’s attention, you should focus on “what you offer the market” instead of “how formidable you are.”

 Regardless of what you hear, people are continually thinking about them:

 - how THEY can solve their problems